-(f)(e)1.
-To assure that the adjudication and disposition of a child alleged or found to have committed a violation of Florida law be exercised with appropriate discretion and in keeping with the seriousness of the offense and the need for treatment services, and that all findings made under this chapter be based upon facts presented at a hearing that meets the constitutional standards of fundamental fairness and due process.
+To assure that the adjudication and disposition

-2. To assure that the sentencing and placement of a child tried as an adult be appropriate and in keeping with the seriousness of the offense and the child's need for rehabilitative services, and that the proceedings and procedures applicable to such sentencing and placement be applied within the full framework of constitutional standards of fundamental fairness and due process.
+of a child alleged or found to have committed a violation of Florida law be exercised with appropriate discretion and in keeping with the seriousness of the offense and the need for treatment services, and that all findings made under this chapter be based upon facts presented at a hearing that meets the constitutional standards of fundamental fairness and due process.

-$\underline{(g)}$ (f) To provide children committed to the department with training in life skills, including career and technical education, when appropriate.
+- 2. To assure that the sentencing and placement of a child tried as an adult be appropriate and in keeping with the seriousness of the offense and the child's need for rehabilitative services, and that the proceedings and procedures applicable to such sentencing and placement be applied within the full framework of constitutional standards of fundamental fairness and due process. - $\underline{(g)}$ (f) To provide children committed to the department with training in life skills, including career and technical education, where appropriate. - (h) To care for children in the least restrictive and most appropriate service environments. - (i) To allocate resources for the most effective programs, services, and treatments to ensure that children, their families, and their community support systems are connected with these programs at the most impactful points along the juvenile justice continuum. - (2) It is the intent of the Legislature that this chapter be liberally interpreted and construed in conformity with its

-- (h) To care for children in the least restrictive and most appropriate service environments to ensure that children assessed as low and moderate risk to reoffend are not committed to residential programs, unless the court deems such placement appropriate. - (i) To allocate resources for the most effective programs, services, and treatments to ensure that children, their families, and their community support systems are connected with these programs at the points along the juvenile justice continuum where they will have the most impact. - (2) It is the intent of the Legislature that this chapter be liberally interpreted and construed in conformity with its declared purposes. - Section 2.
-Paragraphs (g) and (h) of subsection (1), subsections (2) and (3), paragraph (b) of subsection (4), and subsections (5) and (7) of section 985.02, Florida Statutes, are amended, and subsections (8) and (9) are added to that section, to read: - 985.02 Legislative intent for the juvenile justice system.- - (1) GENERAL PROTECTIONS FOR CHILDREN.-It is a purpose of the Legislature that the children of this state be provided with the following protections:
+235 declared purposes.